justinticktock/role-based-help-notes/readme.txt

 A global 'General Help Notes' type is also available which is not tided to a specific role, this has the same access/capabilities as the standard wordpress 'post' type for read/write access.

+There is a widget available to list all users with access to the current Help Note type on display.
+The user display_name is shown and can be selected by each user within their own profile.

 Extensions:

 If you select the options for extending functionality through other plugins the following are selectable for ease of installing..